barnabyhewitt/Arduino-Analogue-to-Logic-Convert/README.md

 # Arduino-Analogue-to-Logic-Convert
-Convert two channels of analogue signal to digital logic output using Arduino
+Convert two channels of analogue signal to digital logic and LED signal lines output using Arduino